kinemspa/dosifi_flutter/README.md

 - Medication cards on the Medications screen now include a horizontal progress bar along the bottom indicating stock remaining (based on package size)
 - Removed the temporary "Medication Card Layout View" selector from the Medications screen action bar
 - Search button and expandable search field are hidden/disabled on the Medications screen
+- Medication list card progress bar thickness adjusted to be thinner for a cleaner look

 ### Navigation \u0026 UX Enhancements
 - **Restructured Router Configuration**: Fixed child routes as top-level routes for proper back button functionality